pmoosh/pmoosh.github.io/source/_posts/2014-08-18-mac-osx-pbcopy-and-pbpaste.markdown

 cat huge.json | pbcopy
 ```

 Now you have it in the pasteboard (clipboard) and paste it in your favorite json lint site - like [JsonLint](http://jsonlint.com) or [FREEFORMATTER.COM](http://www.freeformatter.com/json-validator.html).
+Another site I was just recently introduced to is the [Collapsible JSON Formatter](http://www.bodurov.com/JsonFormatter/).

 One way I use pbpaste is when copying keys created on websites.
-So I after copied the key to the pasteboard I will run the command:
+After I copied the key to the pasteboard I will run the command:
 ```
 pbpaste > keyfile.pem
 ```